Table of Contents

 - Testosterone mostly binds to SGB or albumin in the blood.

-- Testosterone can cross membranes without a signalling molecule.
+- Testosterone can cross membranes without a signaling molecule.

 - Inhibin negatively regulates testosterone.